suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

     an issue with your current batchtools
     installation

-Though the relevant methods can be called without raising an exception, they will not perform any operation.
+Though the relevant methods can be called without raising an exception, they only act as placeholders.

 2. Examples
 -----------